lakejs/lake/README.md

 # Lake

-Lake is a WYSIWYG editor based on the browser that focuses on editing web-friendly contents and is designed to provide better efficiency, stability and extensibility.
+Lake is a WYSIWYG editor based on the browser that enables writing rich text directly inside of web pages or online applications.
+It focuses on editing web-friendly content and it is designed to provide better efficiency, stability and extensibility.

 ## Getting Started